twoBirds/twobirds-core/README.md

 	document.body
 );
 ```
-same as above, but done at run-time
+same as above, but done at run-time.

 #### 2.) a selector to adress instances of these objects on the page